Q1. I think I’ve been sexually harassed. What should I do?

-Q10.
+Q9.
 Is a live trainer required and does a trainer need to have a certification?

-A10.
-While a best practice for effective and engaging trainings, a live trainer is not specifically required.
+A9.
+No. While a good option for effective and engaging trainings, a live trainer is not required.
 Live trainers may appear in person or via phone, video conference, etc.

-Q11.
+Q10.
 May I use a third-party vendor to provide training?
 How do I ensure it meets the standards?

 Q11.
 Are there different training requirements for employees in managerial/supervisory roles?

 A11.
-Employers must make managers and supervisors as well as all employees aware of the extra requirements for those in managerial/supervisory roles.
+Employers must make managers and supervisors, as well as all employees, aware of the extra requirements for those in managerial/supervisory roles.
 The model training does address the additional requirements, and employers may choose to provide additional or separate training to supervisors and managers.

 Q12.
 What happens if some employees fail to take the training despite an employer’s best efforts to make it available, and to require everyone to take it?